Aldaviva/KoKo/ReadMe.md

 Console.WriteLine(person.fullName.Value); // Alice Smith
 ```

-and if you change a dependency value, the full name will be automatically updated.
+and if you change a dependency value, the dependent full name will be automatically updated.

 ```cs
 person.ChangeFirstName("Bob");